 Since Fiji's first reported case of coronavirus, Tonga closed its borders to foreigners and only allowed foreigners to leave who were travelling back on flights to their own countries.
 As of 29th of March, Tonga has been in lockdown.
 And locked-down our tour leader Zoe with it!

 Tonga started repatriation flights for Tongans in mid-July to get Tongans back from Fiji.
 The flight was limited to less than 60 people, all of whom are under strict quarantine at the same hotel in town.
 This hotel is strongly guarded by police and the road its on has been closed.

 8 suspected cases were tested, all came back negative.

 On 21st March, it was reported that the only international flight connection with the Marshall Islands ceased service temporarily for at least 3 weeks.

-There is currently one person under investigation for having coronavirus after having travelled from Guam, however, there are currently no coronavirus infections in Palau.
+There was previously one person under investigation for having coronavirus after having travelled from Guam, however, he tested negative.
+There is currently no coronavirus cases in Palau.